Aish2334/NLP-Technical-Documentation/docs/source/unsupervised_applications/topic_modelling/latent_dirichlet_allocation.rst

 * **Dirichlet**: Dirichlet is a distribution of distributions.
-		  *Example:*
+		*Example*:
 		Let's say we have a machine that produces dice and each dice will have 6 unbiased sides.
 Additionally, we can control whether a machine will produce a dice.

 		In this scenario, the machine producing dice is considered as a distribution since it can produce different types of dice.
 The dice itself would be a distribution as each dice has 6 possible face values.
-This is a case of Dirichlet distribution or a 'distribution of distributions'
+This is a case of Dirichlet distribution or a 'distribution of distributions'.

+* **Allocation**: Once we have a Dirichlet distribution, we allocate topics to documents and words of the document to topics.